loicreboursiere/MWE/ArduinoPortenta_visionShield/README.md

-# Minimum Working Example - Arduino Portenta H7 with vision shield (LoRA compatible)
+# Minimum Working Example - Arduino Portenta H7 with vision shield (LoRA compatible) - Blob detection

-- Object : making blob detection work with Arduino Portenta + vision shield (LoRA compatible)

 - !!!
 On Mac OSX, it seems like you need to connect the Arduino through USB Hub !!!
 - Getting Started with OpenMV and MicroPython